pyne/pyne/docs/source/libref/mcnp.rst

 One of the things that is not great about what I've done is that for each card there are two methods: one in mcnp.Inp and one in mcnpcard.
-The former has information about the input as a whole, and the latter has the "low-level" information about how the card is supposed to be written
+The former has information about the input as a whole, and the latter has the "low-level" information about how the card is supposed to be written Coud really use some feedback here.

 Learning curve: What do we expect the user knows?
 When they use a temp keyword on a cell card should the documentation tell them what free gas thermal